 This chapter will detail the development of the main interfaces, both hardware and software, that will be used in this project.
-The microcontroller used is the Arduino with an ATmega2560 processor, containing 16 PWM lines and 4 pairs of serial communication, full duplex that can be set to 50000 bits per second, has an internal clock of 16Mhz, ideal for systems that need to acquire critical data, as is the case of this research.
+The microcontroller used is the Arduino with an ATmega2560 processor, who will handle the robot its route, its battery life, as well as information about its location, figure 13.